Andrea M. Matwyshyn: Biography

 Beginning in 2019 Matwyshyn became the Associate Dean of Innovation and Technology and a professor on the Penn State Law faculty and a professor in the Penn State College of Engineering.
 She is also the founding director of the Penn State Policy Innovation Lab of Tomorrow (PILOT lab).

 In 2022, Matwyshyn was appointed by the Federal Trade Commission's Bureau of Consumer Protection as a Senior Special Advisor on Law, Technology, and the Digital Economy.
+In 2023, she was appointed to the Consumer Financial Protection Bureau as a Senior Special Advisor on Information Security and Data Privacy.

 Honors

 In 2016, Matwyshyn was awarded a US/UK Fulbright Cyber Security award.
 In 2017, she was named a Senior Fellow in the Cyber Statecraft Initiative at the Atlantic Council.

 In 2019, Matwyshyn was named a MacCormick Fellow at the University of Edinburgh Law School and a visiting researcher at Centre Internet et Societe in CNRS at the Sorbonne.
 She was also appointed a fellow in residence at the John W. Kluge Center at the Library of Congress.

 In 2020, her work on the Internet of Bodies (IoB) was used as a springboard for reports on the topic by Rand Corporation and the World Economic Forum.
 She is also part of an IEEE team of technology experts who generate annual trend predictions and the Washington Post's team of cybersecurity experts.

 In 2021, she became the founding faculty director of the Anuncia Donecia Songsong Manglona Lab for Gender and Economic Equity at Penn State Law, after a $1 million donation was made by Katie Moussouris.